jubeixu/FlakeLedger/README.md

 - The cost is an estimate built on declared rates, not a measurement of money that left an account.
-Every figure is only as good as the three rates you
+Every figure is only as good as the three rates you supply, and the defaults are placeholders, not your real costs.
+Treat the total as the output of a model whose inputs you own.
+- The compute figure counts only the flaky test's own runtime.
+In real CI a flake usually forces a rerun of a whole job, so the true compute waste is larger than reported.
+This is a deliberate lower bound, because job composition is not in the JUnit data and FlakeLedger will not guess it.
+- The developer wait figure is a flat per event estimate, not a measurement of any real person's time.
+Treat it as a knob, not a fact.
+- Runtimes come from the `time` attribute in the XML.
+If a producer omits it, that test contributes zero compute waste, which understates the cost of slow flakes that do not report timing.
+- It does not run your tests or trigger reruns.
+It reads XML that already exists.
+- It does not detect flakes within a single attempt.
+It needs at least two attempts of the same commit to see a differing outcome, which is why the single failing attempt is undetermined by default.
+- It does not model whole job rerun cost, cross test interference, or queueing delay.
+- It does not read vendor specific fields beyond the common JUnit schema plus the `commit` and `attempt` markers.